lajlev/url-butler/README.md

 - `storage`: To save rules and settings
 - `tabs`: To modify URLs in tabs
 - `webNavigation`: To detect URL changes
+- `scripting`: To test CSS selectors on active tabs
 - `<all_urls>`: To apply rules across all websites

 ### Storage